gdscbahirdar/forum-backend/README.md

 ## API Documentation

-API documentation is provided using redoc.
+API documentation is provided using Redoc.
 You can access the documentation at http://localhost:8000 once the server is running.

 ## Contributing